allen-li1231/BUDT758Y-0503-01/README.md

 ### Installing and running
 > :warning: Note: In order for this server to run properly, you will also need VPN to access UMD local network, a google API key to enable map Javascript service and configure database password in BUDT758Y-0503-01/locallibrary/settings.py.
-Please consult  [zhonghao.li@rhsmith.umd.edu](mailto:zhonghao.li@rhsmith.umd.edu) for more information.
+Please consult repo's author for more information.

 1. git clone or download to your local driver
 2. configure database keyword, google API key